Install Machine Learning Server for Linux

 Root or super user permissions

-On production servers, the enterprise edition of Machine Learning Server for Linux is licensed by the core.
+On production servers where code supports ongoing business operations or is part of a solution you are selling commercially, you will need the enterprise edition.
+The enterprise edition of Machine Learning Server for Windows is licensed by the core.
 Enterprise licenses are sold in 2-core packs, and you must have a license for every core on the machine.
 For example, on an 8-core server, you would need four 2-core packs.
-For more information, start with the SQL Server pricing page.

 Setup is through package managers that retrieve distributions from Microsoft web sites and install the software.
 Unlike previous releases, there is no install.sh script.
 You must have one of these package managers to install Machine Learning Server for Linux.